spectrocloud/terraform-provider-spectrocloud/examples/e2e/cluster_group/README.md

 ## Instructions:

-Clone this repository to a local directory, and then change directory to `examples/e2e/virtual`.
-Proceed with the following:
+Clone this repository to a local directory, and then change the directory to `examples/e2e/virtual`.
+Proceed with the following steps:
 1. Provision host cluster as a prerequisite to use virtual cluster.
 To achieve it add host configuration block to existing cluster or provision it from scratch using one of existing examples:
 <pre>